remix-run/remix/docs/guides/migrating-cra.md

 If you want to use SVG files as React components, you'll need to first create the components and import them directly.
 [React SVGR](https://react-svgr.com/) is a great toolset that can help you generate these components from the [command line](https://react-svgr.com/docs/cli/) or in an [online playground](https://react-svgr.com/playground/) if you prefer to copy and paste.

+- TODO: Mention pre-loading in `links`

 ### Style imports

 CRA supports importing styles in your components in many ways.
 While this is common practice in the React ecosystem, it's not supported the same way in Remix for a few different reasons.

+TODO: Link to the bottom where we talk about styles

 ## Installing packages